IssacZhuang/StbImageSharp/README.md

 [![Chat](https://img.shields.io/discord/628186029488340992.svg)](https://discord.gg/ZeHxhCY)

 StbImageSharp is C# port of the stb_image.h, which is C library to load images in JPG, PNG, BMP, TGA, PSD, GIF and HDR formats.
+This fork update the project to .net 8.0 and have some optimizations on the hot functions.

 It is important to note, that this project is **port**(not **wrapper**).
 Original C code had been ported to C#.
 Therefore StbImageSharp doesnt require any native binaries.